-Perspectives from South African MOOC takers: understanding transitions in and out of learning and work
+Perspectives from African MOOC takers: understanding transitions in and out of learning and work

 (UCT Principal Investigator: A/Prof. Jeff Jawitz)

+The research project involves interviewing people completing the Massive Open Online Courses (MOOCs) created by UCT who live in African countries to deepen understands the value people see in open online learning opportunities.
 Many people are increasingly seeking to move between work and learning, between different disciplines of knowledge, and between different levels of learning.
 Understanding and supporting such transition pathways in and out of learning and work is important for universities who are serving increasingly diverse cohorts of students.
-Specifically understanding how South Africans make use of open online learning opportunities for these transitions is important to inform the development of what types of online education provision universities could offer.
+Specifically understanding how people living in African countries, and particularly South Africans, make use of open online learning opportunities for these transitions is important to inform the development of what types of online education provision universities could offer.

-The core research question is ‘how do South African MOOC takers, and specifically students, use open online courses to support transitioning in and out of learning and work?’
+The core research question is ‘how do African MOOC takers, and specifically South African students, use open online courses to support transitioning in and out of learning and work?’

 The interviews help to probe and understand current and potential uses of online courses by people wishing to study further.
 The outputs of the project include understanding the needs of people looking at universities to study further and offer new insights into the provision of appropriate online support for those making these transitions in and out of learning and work.

 Nchangwi Munung joined the team as research assistant.
 She has completed an MSc in Biochemistry (2007, University of Buea, Cameroon) and an MSc in Medicine (2016, UCT).
 She is currently registered for a PhD in Medicine at UCT.